DanielPalaio/CartPole-v0_DeepRL/README.md

 2 - Pole angle
 3 - Pole velocity at tip

-Rewards:
+Rewards:<br />
 Scalar value (1) for every step taken

-Episode termination:
+Episode termination:<br />
 Pole angle is more than ±12°
-  Cart position is more than ±2.4 (center of the cart reaches the edge of the display) Episode length is greater than 200
+Cart position is more than ±2.4 (center of the cart reaches the edge of the display)
+Episode length is greater than 200

 # Deep Q-Network (DQN)